Is Your Business Staying Current?

 6. Email Marketing

 While not everyone has a smartphone, almost everyone has an email address.
 Even your grandparents most likely have email, and what’s more, they check it regularly.
 Though it may seem like the newest developments have dwarfed the power of email, that couldn’t be farther from the truth.
 Email is still a powerful, wide-reaching marketing tool.
-In fact, 93 percent of businesses use email to distribute content.
+In fact, 93 percent of businesses use email to distribute content, and a majority of marketers say email marketing has the best ROI (return on investment).

 If you have an email address and have been shopping before, chances are you have probably received an email newsletter.
 They’re a great way for businesses to share promotions, sales, prizes, and news with consumers in a brief, effective manner.